-Electronic copies of the SEP will be placed on the Government of Saint Vincent and the Grenadines website https://www.gov.vc and the project's website... https://www.gov.vc/images/projects/Stakeholder_Engagement_Plan.pdf .
+Electronic copies of the ESMF, ESMP, and SEP will be placed on the Government of Saint Vincent and the Grenadines website www.gov.vc and the project's website.......(Direct link will be included here once documents have been disclosed).
 Printed copies of the documents will be available at the Public Sector Investment Project Management Unit (PSIPMU) at the Ministry of Finance, Economic Planning and Information Technology (MoFEPIT) to allow stakeholders to view information about the planned development and initiate their involvement in the public consultation process.
 The website will be equipped with an online feedback feature that will enable readers to leave their comments about the disclosed materials.